jborza/jborza.github.io/_posts/2020-04-19-emuriscv-monitor.md

 It would be quite useful to implement disassembly of the memory regions and support more display formats (8-bit and 16-bit values).

-Setting breakpoints and variable watches would make the debugging from inside the emulator easier.
+Setting breakpoints and being able to watch a register/memory address (as in gdb) would make the debugging from inside the emulator easier.